YorickPeterse/witcher3-pause-game-mod/README.md

 To test if the mod works boot up the game and hit the "Pause" button.
 If all works well you should be able to pause and resume the game.

+## Support

+I don't provide any support for this mod as I'm already busy enough as-is, sorry!